Let’s be honest, as you first start using dilators, it can be an uncomfortable and deeply unsexy experience.

 Well, the idea is that we stop feeling pain, and numbing creams help us do just that.
 And in certain cases, they have been seen to help with the symptoms.

 Some studies have found that, in small doses, when applied to the vaginal opening, they can reduce or completely erase the physical pain of penetration.
 Allowing you to use dilators or enjoy penetrative sex without worrying about pain and discomfort.
-Allowing you to feel in control of your body and its reactions.

-Though some medical professionals claim that the absence of pain can help reduce and even stop the muscle spasms around the opening of the vaginal canal, I believe that in most cases, the psychological and physical bracing, as well as the muscle spasms themselves, continue to take place.
-The only difference is that you don’t feel the painful after-effects of those tightening signals!
+Though some medical professionals claim that the absence of pain can help reduce and even stop the muscle spasms around the opening of the vaginal canal, what they are sorely misunderstanding is that vaginismus is the mental and emotional turmoil, and how they interact with the nerves in the vulva.

 A lack of sensation may lead to even deeper disconnection from your body